justkrismanohar/medullan/README.md

 The following steps use Eclipse.
 You can you whatever Java IDE you like.

-1. Create a blank Java projec in Eclispe
+1. Create a blank Java project in Eclispe

 2. Download latest build at [AuthLib.jar](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/exported-jar/AuthLib.jar)